RViMLab/ECCV2022-multi-scale-and-cross-scale-contrastive-segmentation/README.md

-# ECCV2022 Multi-scale and Cross-scale Learning
+# ECCV2022 Multi-scale and Cross-scale Contrastive Learning for Semantic Segmentation
 Implementation of "Multi-scale and Cross-scale Contrastive Learning for Semantic Segmentation", to appear at ECCV 2022

 arxiv link : https://arxiv.org/abs/2203.13409